DuncanCarlmark/DSC180b-Capstone/README.md

 This information would normally be provided by users through a form on our website, but for this situation we just reference configuration files.

+### IN THE FUTURE

+We plan on adding a clean-data target that isolates some of the small preprocessing that our code does: dropping na values small transformations, etc.

+Instead of caching an auth_token for a specific user, we want to just directly load listening history.
+This would be a more straightforward procedure, the problem is that we inevitably have to authenticate regardless of if we have our user data predownloaded or not.
+Spotify has another authentication flow that would better suit itself to this situation, and we will be looking into that in the future.